ST10520055/SocialSparkss/README.md

 > **<img width="345" height="608" alt="Screenshot 2026-03-30 194341" src="https://github.com/user-attachments/assets/fdfe58d9-918e-49fc-99eb-9793590a9a5d" />**
 > *Explanation: Instead of crashing, the app provides helpful feedback to guide the user back to the correct inputs.*

+## 📚 References

+The following resources and tools were used in the development of the "Social Sparks!" application:

+**Gemini AI.** (2026). *Technical guidance on Android Studio version control and GitHub Actions*.
+Available at: https://gemini.google.com/ [Accessed 30 March 2026].

+**The Independent Institute of Education (IIE).** (2024). *ADPP6212/A1: Introduction to Mobile Application Development - Assignment Brief*.
+[Internal Document].

+**GitHub.** (2026). *GitHub Actions documentation for Android CI*.
+Available at: https://docs.github.com/en/actions [Accessed 30 March 2026].

+**Google Developers.** (2026). *Android Studio User Guide: Version Control with Git*.
+Available at: https://developer.android.com/studio/build [Accessed 30 March 2026].

 ## 👤 Author
 * **Student Name:** [Tasveer]
 * **Student Number:** ST10520055